RMSCookieConnector - Using Cookies in J2ME

 Remember, RFC 2109 allows us to separate cookies for different sites by

-examining the domain attribute associated with each cookie.
+attribute associated with each cookie.

 However, implementing the full specifications in RFC 2109 requires rather